legal

 113 Chancery Lane, WC2A 1PL

-Celebrate 200 years of the Law Society with a tour of the stunning Grade II* neo-classical building on Chancery Lane, designed by Lewis Vulliamy.
-Explore the Law Society’s rich 200 years of history through an exclusive exhibition from our archives, and view the World War I memorial by Gilbert Bayes, William de Morgan tiles, and stunning Grade II* library.
+Step into a rich and fascinating history at the home of the solicitor profession with a tour of the stunning Grade II* neo-classical building, designed by Lewis Vulliamy.
+Witness architectural wonders including our impressive library, uncover hidden histories with an exclusive exhibition from our archives, and view the World War I memorial by Gilbert Bayes.

 Chancery Lane, Temple, Holborn